9 Cheapest Places to Live in Italy in 2023

 Umbria region

 It is the geographic center of Italy, located between Rome and Florence.
 It is a great rural, hill town atmosphere that many expats are looking for, with some antiquity, old stones, and quaint buildings in the city center.
-Umbria embodies an agricultural setting, with fields of sunflowers, grapevines, and olive groves all around.

 Rental properties can be had at bargain prices in Umbria, about $400-$600 per month.

-To give you another comparison, a 120 square-meter (or 1,300 square-foot) two-story townhouse with two bedrooms and two baths sells for $150,000 in 2023.
+To give you another comparison, a 120 square-meter (or 1,300 square-foot) two-story townhouse with two bedrooms and two baths sells for $150,000 in 2024.

 Padova (Padua)